 Q9: Have you participated in any of the public outreach opportunities about the development of this trail?
-(Select one) Question 9 was asked of all respondents.
+(Select one)

 Attendance of a Public Outreach Opportunity

 • A relatively small percentage of respondents (14%) have previously participated in any of the public outreach opportunities about the development and planning of the BERT trail.